Kimbal Musk: Controversy

-Musk's restaurant group collected funds (called the Family Fund) from employees to cover hardships and personal emergencies, but during the COVID-19 pandemic of 2020, the restaurants closed "permanently" and the employees were locked out of the funds they had contributed to.
+Kimbal Musk's restaurant group collected funds (called the Family Fund) from employees to cover hardships and personal emergencies, but during the COVID-19 pandemic of 2020, the restaurants closed "permanently" and the employees were locked out of the funds they had contributed to.
 Later, the restaurants reopened but reportedly did not restore the fund to those who contributed.
 Musk later disputed reports of the controversy, citing lack of facts by journalists.
 The Kitchen Restaurant Group reports the fund now receives contributions from owners and customers; as tips for take-out orders are rerouted to the fund and then matched by the owners.
 The group also reports that grants have been awarded and both furloughed and laid-off workers will be considered in future.

+Musk was reported to have dated a woman in Jeffrey Epstein's inner circle, who was the ex-girlfriend of the deceased financier and sex offender.
+Musk was allegedly set up with the woman by Epstein in an attempt to build a connection with the Musk family.